 The anguish phase is when some recovery can begin, but it won’t be a steady process.
 During this phase the spouse needs to realize that they can live without the infidel.
-She needs to realize that she has options and power.
+She/he needs to realize that she/he has options and power.
 The chief benefit of this power is that it equalizes the relationship unlike before the affair.

-One thing the angry spouse wants during this phase is guarantees that this won’t happen again.
-The closest thing to a guarantee that the infidel won’t stray again is for him to feel fully the pain that he has caused the wounded spouse.
-If he truly loves his spouse (and he usually does down deep) that will hurt him so much that he won’t want to inflict more on his loved one.
+One thing the betrayed spouse wants during this phase is guarantees that this won’t happen again.
+The closest thing to a guarantee that the infidel won’t stray again is for him of her to feel fully the pain that he/she has caused the wounded spouse.
+If he/she truly loves his/her spouse (and he/she usually does down deep) that will hurt him/her so much that he/she won’t want to inflict more pain on his/her loved one.

 However, at this phase the infidel must make a choice whether to stay in the marriage or go with the affair partner.
 They cannot have their cake and eat it too.
 You need to bring the infidel to the point of choice which can be done orally or in written form.

 The spouse must communicate to the infidel that it’s his/her move.

 The spouse fully releases him/her to his/her choices and consequences.
 No more sitting on the fence.